Escape the crowds for pristine shores and historic boardwalks.

 North Beach (60th Street and up)

-Each neighborhood offers a different take on Miami Beach, so visitors can choose the style that fits their trip—whether they want nonstop action in South Beach or a calm, laid-back setting in North Beach.
+Each neighborhood offers a different take, so you can choose the style that fits your trip—whether you want nonstop action in South Beach or a calm, laid back setting in North Beach.

 Arts and Culture in Miami Beach

-Take a walking tour along Ocean Drive to see the world’s largest collection of Art Deco architecture.
-The pastel buildings glow with neon at night, and the Art Deco Welcome Center offers guided tours and helpful information.
+Stroll directly across the street from the South Beach sand onto Ocean Drive to marvel at the world’s largest collection of Art Deco architecture.
+The iconic pastel buildings glow with neon lights after twilight, and the Art Deco Welcome Center on the beachfront promenade also offers excellent guided walking history tours.

 Outdoor Activities and Parks